Juan Luis Guerra: 2000s

 In 2004, Guerra signed a one-off deal with Vene music and released his first new album in six years.
 Entitled "Para Tí" (For you), the album's songs are mostly Christian, it debuted at number one in US Top Latin Albums and at 110 of US Billboard 200.
 It was three times certified platinum by the RIAA for selling 300,000 copies and sold half a million copies worldwide.
 It was certified gold in Argentina and Central America and as platinum in Venezuela.
 This album won two awards at the 2005 Billboard Music Awards, in the categories of Gospel-Pop and Tropical-Merengue, for the hit single Las Avispas (The wasps), the first time ever that one song has won these two categories at the same time.
 Other hits included "Para Tí" and "Soldado" (Soldier).
 In the same ceremony, Guerra was awarded Spirit of Hope Award for his philanthropic work.
-At the same time, Guerra was honored with the Latino Special Award for the Music Academy of Spain for his contributions to the music of his country and the Caribbean in the last 20 years.
+At the same time, Guerra was honoured with the Latino Special Award for the Music Academy of Spain for his contributions to the music of his country and the Caribbean in the last 20 years.
 In the same year, Guerra embarked on his 20-year anniversary tour, "Tour 20 años".
-In the United States, he visited cities including Miami, Chicago, Washington D.C., Orlando, Boston and a concert at New York`s Madison Square Garden.
+In the United States, he visited cities including Miami, Chicago, Washington D.C., Orlando, Boston and a concert at New York's Madison Square Garden.
 In November 2005, Guerra was awarded with two awards at the 6th Annual Latin Grammy Awards for Best Christian Album (Spanish Language) and Best Tropical Song for "Las Avispas".

 Juan Luis Guerra in concert in Madrid, Spain, during the Para tí tour.
 July 2005.

 In January 2006, Guerra performed at Berklee's 60th anniversary, along with other artists such as Paul Simon, Herbie Hancock, Michel Camilo and Chiara Civello.
 That same year, he recorded with Diego Torres in "Abriendo Caminos" (Opening roads) and with Maná in "Bendita Tu Luz" (Blessed Be Your Light).
 On 6 April 2006, Guerra was honored as a BMI Icon at the 13th annual BMI Latin Awards.
 Named BMI's 1995 Latin Songwriter of the Year, Guerra's songwriting has garnered 14 BMI Latin Awards.